amritrajputt/authentication-module/README.md

 # Architecture Walkthrough: The Authentication Module

-Your project is built using a very clean, professional architecture known as the **Controller-Service-Model** pattern.
+This project is built using a very clean, professional architecture known as the **Controller-Service-Model** pattern.

 This design keeps everything organized so that if you ever need to change your database, you don't have to rewrite your HTTP routes, and vice versa.